Catventurist/doccat/README.md

-# Content v2 Minimal Starter
+# Content with Document-driven

+Making a minimalistic documentation site with a Cat theme.

 Look at the [Content documentation](https://content-v2.nuxtjs.org/) to learn more.